Is hands together practice your least favorite part of learning to play piano?

 Tired of hearing just the vague instruction to "practice slowly!"?

-I'll teach you how to break down a song and and allow yourself to process the information bit-by-bit.
+Once you understand how to break down a song and and allow yourself to process the information bit-by-bit.

-It explains why hands together practice is so tricky, even after you can play each hand's part perfectly on its own.
+By the way, if you're interested in why playing with both hands is so hard in the first place, click over to practicing hands together.
+I'll explain why hands together practice is so tricky, even after you can play each hand's part perfectly on it's own.

 Play with no hurry.
 You're not trying to break speed records!
 You're trying to teach your hands to work independently.
 In order to do that, you need to learn to be mentally aware of the sensations in your hands as you play.
 You have to stay in the moment and feel what's happening as you practice.